nbk5876/AdvisorGPT/README.md

 ## Installation

-Here are steps to set the environment and run the application.
+Here are steps to set up the environment and run the application.

 ```bash
 1. Set OPENAI_API_KEY into the Environment using the